linkerd/website/linkerd.io/content/2/tasks/distributed-tracing.md

 the source side as the request traverses that proxy and two will be on the destination side as the request is received by the remote proxy.

+Additionally, As the proxy adds application meta-data as trace attributes, Users can directly jump into related resources traces directly from the linkerd-web dashboard by clicking the Jaeger icon in the Metrics Table, as shown below

+{{< fig src="/images/tracing/linkerd-jaeger-ui.png"
+        title="Linkerd-Jaeger" >}}

 ## Cleanup

 To cleanup, remove the tracing components along with emojivoto by running: